Bikz/capsule-memory/README.md

 - Reject via `POST /v1/memories/capture/:id/reject` / `client.rejectCaptureCandidate` to track declined items and reasons.
 - Auto-accept by setting `autoAccept: true` on the capture request; the evaluator will create a memory immediately and log the decision.
 - Tune scoring defaults with `CAPSULE_CAPTURE_THRESHOLD` (fallback `0.5`) or by passing `threshold` on the request.
-- Monitor queue health with `npm run report:capture` or the MCP capture tools to spot drift in acceptance rates.
+- Monitor queue health with `pnpm run report:capture` or the MCP capture tools to spot drift in acceptance rates.

 ## Next Steps & Ideas
 - Integrate true MongoDB Atlas Vector Search once an Atlas cluster is provisioned (the current scoring runs in Node for simplicity